Warsaw Investor Care logo

 Towards Bielańska / Forteczna · mixed

 18,500–21,000 PLN/m² Somewhat more varied in building quality and street character.
 Some genuinely excellent buildings; others more practical than premium.
-Lower density, quieter.
 More accessible entry price within the district.
 Entry point for investors who want Żoliborz exposure at a slight discount.
 Requires building-level selection — the quality range is wider here than in the central zone.
-Good for budget-sensitive buyers targeting the district premium.

 Marymont / northern edge